What Your 650 Credit Score Says About You

 Getting A Credit Card With A 650 Credit Score

-Most credit card providers may require a credit score of at least 660.
+Most credit card providers generally require a credit score of at least 660.
 Premium cards that offer better rates and more perks may require a credit score that’s even higher.
-If you apply for a credit card with a score of 650, you may still be able to qualify, though you’d likely be limited in your options and card features.
+If you apply for a credit card with a score of 650, you may still be able to qualify.

 If you’re unable to qualify for a traditional unsecured credit card, there are other options available that you may be able to access, like secured credit cards, store credit cards, and prepaid credit cards.